BCH-RC/scDown/README.md

 |----------|----------|----------|
 | rcbioinfo/scdown::amd64 | linux/amd64 | Linux, Windows, Intel-based Mac (x86_64) |
 | rcbioinfo/scdown::arm64 | linux/arm64 | Apple Silicon Mac (M1/M2/M3) |

-We **strongly recommend using an HPC (High-Performance Computing) Linux server** for running most functions of scDown, especially for large datasets.
-HPC Linux server typically provides greater memory and more CPU cores, which significantly improve efficiency and performance.
-While small datasets (<10,000 cells) can be processed on a PC or Mac, limited memory may result in slower performance.
-The only exception is the `run_scproportiontest` function, which can be run efficiently on a PC or Mac, regardless of dataset size.

 ##### Run the docker image of scDown on HPC server (amd64 platform)
 ```r